Union angry over BBC's Clarkson 'shoot strikers' remark

 "If the BBC and I have caused any offence, I'm quite happy to apologise for it alongside them."

-Prime Minister David Cameron, a personal friend of Clarkson, had earlier dismissed his comments as "silly".
+Prime Minister David Cameron, a personal friend of Clarkson, dismissed his comments as "silly".

 Clarkson previously caused outrage when he described former prime minister Gordon Brown, who lost his sight in one eye in an accident suffered while playing rugby as a teenager, as a "one-eyed Scottish idiot".